easytarget/pyPWMd/README.md

       be exported.
     - Timers continue to run even when unexported.

-    'pwm' enables and sets the timer to a pwm factor.
+    'pwm' enables and sets the timer to a pwm ratio.
-    - The factor is a float between 0 and 1 giving the 'on' time ratio.
+    - The ratio is a float between 0 and 1 giving the 'on' time ratio.
     - The frequency is taken from the current pwmfreq setting.
-    - If called with no factor specified it will return the current (frequency, factor) read from the pin status.
+    - If called with no ratio specified it will return the current (frequency, ratio) read from the pin status.

     'pwmfreq' shows or sets the default PWM frequency in Hz.
     - Default is 1000 (1KHz).